JavaScript Object Notation (JSON)

 1) A string (sequence of 0 or more unicode characters) enclosed in double quotes 2) A number (decimal and standard form) 3) True/False 4) Null 5) An object (using {}) 6) An array (using [])

-Form (5) and (6), it is clear that these structures can be nested, thereby enabling hierarchy.
+Hierarchy is supported by virtue of (5).
 Although JSON only has bool, number and string as atomic data types, JSON objects can be imported into a HDB data repository, providing:-

 EDO (Encoded Data Object)